 It took me almost a year of blogging to figure out that I could connect with other travel bloggers via Facebook Groups.
 What a difference that made!
 As soon as I got connect into a few awesome Facebook Groups, my blog started to take off.
 There are tons of groups, and many different ways in which each interacts.
 You’ll want to join a few and choose which ones work the best for you.
 I love the comraderie, the ability to ask questions and learn from more seasoned bloggers, and working together for a common goal.

-The Facebook Groups that I recommend and personally participate in are We Travel We Blog, Pinterest for Travel Bloggers, Stumble Upon for Travel Bloggers, Travel Bloggers Mega Share and Under 1000 Club – Aspiring Travel Bloggers.
+The Facebook Groups that I recommend and personally participate in are Make Traffic Happen (which is run by me and a fellow blogger), We Travel We Blog, Pinterest for Travel Bloggers, and Travel Bloggers Mega Share.

 I know this is a lot of information.
 It will seem overwhelming at first, but if you follow these steps, you will be well on your way to building a successful blog.
 Of course, you can’t stop here — there are a lot of other aspects to managing a travel blog, such as building an audience, maintaining consistency, improving productivity and producing quality content.
 Each of those topics deserves a post of their own.